-The division of Pediatric Radiology is located at the Women’s and Children’s Hospital, the only free-standing pediatric hospital in mid-Missouri.
+The division of Pediatric Radiology is located at the Women’s Hospital, the only free-standing pediatric hospital in mid-Missouri.
 The hospital offers more than 30 pediatric subspecialties with inpatient and outpatient settings, including a pediatric emergency room.
 At WCH, there is one 1.5T MRI, one dual-source CT scanner, several US machines, an interventional radiology suite, a fluoroscopy room, and a NM scanner.
 There are four fellowship-trained pediatric radiologists, including a pediatric neuroradiologist, and they interpret pediatric imaging studies performed at all MU inpatient and outpatient facilities.
 We have strong clinical and teaching relationship with the Child Health Department.
 In addition, we accept one fellow in our one-year ACGME-accredited pediatric radiology fellowship.

 Division Director: Dana Mazuru, MD

 Vascular and Interventional Imaging

 Interventional Radiology, or IR, is a subspecialty of Radiology that uses imaging modalities to diagnose and treat a variety of conditions.
 The University of Missouri Division of Vascular and Interventional Radiology provides comprehensive minimally invasive services for the treatment of vascular, oncologic, hepatobiliary, urologic, and pulmonary diseases.
 We work closely with other specialties to provide the best multidisciplinary clinical care possible for central Missouri.
 The division provides interventional radiology services for University Hospital, Ellis Fischel Cancer Center, Woman’s and Children’s Hospital, and Truman VA Hospital.
 In June 2020, we will be opening the only combined hybrid CT/Angiography suite in mid Missouri.
 Staff consists of four fellowship trained Interventional Radiologists.